towercomputers/toweros/docs/whitepaper/toweros-whitepaper.typ

 = Architecture
-Tower represents a new, hybrid design which performs _software-based user-interface compositing_ with _hardware-level isolation_ using standard network interfaces.
-With Tower, we relegate each security domain to an independent headless computer, each with its own application state and security policies.
+TowerOS implements a new, hybrid design which performs _software-based user-interface compositing_ with _hardware-level isolation_ using standard network interfaces.
+TowerOS relegates each security domain to an independent headless computer, each with its own application state and security policies.
 These *Hosts* are networked together over a LAN and accessible by the user through a *Thin Client* device that is connected to the same network.
 The applications running on the various hosts are composited within a single user interface running on the thin client using a combination of multi-function network protocols (such as SSH) and desktop-sharing software (such as VNC over SSL).

 Instead of having to trust an operating system to be able properly to isolate different security domains all running on shared hardware, our design relies on cryptographically secure networking protocols to connect multiple independent computers together to form a single, virtual device that from the user's perspective functions very much like a normal desktop computer.
 Instead of running multiple virtual machines on a single computer (whether to save costs or to isolate different security domains at the level of a hypervisor) we instead merge together multiple computers into a single virtual machine, where the actual hardware that any given application runs on (for security, or, for that matter, for performance) is abstracted away.
 This provides for the best of both words: the security guarantees of hardware isolation plus the usability and flexibility of interfaces implemented in software.